PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasGCPexample/README.md

 A quick introduction of the minimal setup you need to get started.

-1. Visitors can clone the repo or download seperately the sample template to a local machine.
+1. Visitors can clone the repo or download seperately the sample files to a local machine.
+2. Create an Google Cloud Platform account.
     a.
-Sample solutions templates show you how to create an end-to-end solution with common applications.
-2. Create an AWS account.
-    a.
-Use an existing AWS account.
+Or use an existing Googl Cloud Platform account.
-3. Review how to create a cloudformation stack.
-4. Import the template labeled iaasAmazonDeploy.json from ~/Allfiles/Chapter4/iaasAWSexample/
+3. Activate Cloud Shell

 what actually happens when you execute.

-Installs and deploys a web application on to Amazon EC2 instances in an Auto Scaling group with a multi-AZ
+Deploys a web application to Google Kubernetes Engine Cluster

 ### Initial Configuration

-1. AWS account is required.
+1. Google Cloud Platform account is required.
+2. Create a project
+  a.
+Or use an existing project

 ## Developing

-2. Master cloudformation
+2. Master Cloud Shell

 This example does not include step-by-step instructions.
 Readers are recommended to return and attempt recreating these examples after they have read the cloud computing essentials for beginners book.